Rugby World Cup 2011: Wales considered cheating - Gatland

 And Gatland said he believed referee Alain Rolland's decision to send off Warburton on 18 minutes for his tip tackle on France wing Vincent Clerc was not in the spirit of such a crucial game either.

-Wales lost a tight semi-final 9-8 and now face Australia in a third-place play-off match on Friday without captain Warburton, who has been banned for three weeks .
+Wales lost a tight semi-final 9-8 and now face Australia in a third-place play-off match on Friday without captain Warburton, who has been .

 "I honestly believe Alain Rolland made the wrong decision.
 I think the right decision was a yellow card.